firesidefiction/firesidefiction.github.io/_contributors/steffi-walthall.md

 role-3:
 title: Steffi Walthall — Work in Fireside
 description: Illustrator
-twitter-handle:
+twitter-handle: juststeffiart
-profile-pic:
+profile-pic: steffi-walthall.jpg
-website-url:
+website-url: steffiwalthallart.com
 short-name: steffi-walthall
 permalink: steffi-walthall
 bio-spanish:
 ---
-Steffi Walthall
+Steffi Walthall is a digital Virginia-based freelance illustrator who works in publishing and editorial spaces.
+She draws inspiration from history, sci-fi horror and the occasional video game.
+You can find more of her work at steffiwalthallart.com